 Bringing on a crazy magnet

-It stands to reason that one of the most disturbing things to be shared is the things people bring with them on board.
+TSA agents have endless stories about the weird things people bring with them on board.
 Someone decided to bring in a massively powerful magnet.
 It was so powerful that, while it was in the bag, it was ripping rollers on the conveyor.
 Three men had to get it off.

 It only needed to be within 1.5 feet of a metal object to fly at it.
-Another worker had braces on, and a coworker had to stop him from getting near it.
+One airport worker had braces on, and a coworker had to stop him from getting near it.

 The case of empty egg cartons

 It makes TSA workers’ jobs harder when people won’t answer their questions.
 One person came through with two suitcases completely filled with egg cartons.
-They had nothing in them, just a whole load of empty egg cartons.
+They had nothing in them – it was just a whole load of empty egg cartons.

-Naturally, when anything looks stranger than it should, they get pulled in for questioning.
-However, when they got pulled in for questioning, he simply refused to answer, claiming he wasn’t doing anything illegal.
-He was let go, but to this day, they don’t know why he had all those cartons.
+Naturally, when anything looks stranger than it should, the person gets pulled in for questioning.
+However, when they got pulled in for questioning, they simply refused to answer, claiming they weren’t doing anything illegal.
+The person was let go, but to this day, no one knows why they had all those cartons.

 Having to trifle through awkward material

 TSA workers have seen a lot.
-One explained that they figured out a common tactic that people liked to use as a deterrent is to use adult magazines.
-Adult magazines tend to make people feel uncomfortable when they’re not expecting it, meaning they’re less thorough in their search.
+One explained that they figured out a common tactic that people use as a deterrent for baggage searches: adult magazines.
+Adult magazines tend to make people feel uncomfortable, so people put them in their bags in hopes that the agents will be less thorough in their search.